-During the year the Trust completed 5 CIF funded capital projects across 3 schools with a completion value of £821,455.
-The work involved improvements to roofing, fire alarms and fire safety.
-As at the 31st August 2020 all previously reported assets under construction were completed.
+During the year the Trust commenced 4 CIF funded capital projects across 3 schools making improvements to roofing, fire alarms and fire safety.
+Work was carried out to bring the Trust central offices into use and some initial work carried out on Richmond Hill Primary heating replacement.
+As at the 31st August 2021 the value of work completed was £657,600 and reported as assets under construction.